rguske/rguske.github.io/post/deploying-harbor-on-a-vmware-tanzu-kubernetes-cluster/index.md

 ```

 2. Create a new vSphere Namespace called `ghost-demo-app` and configure it similar to the one for your TKG cluster.
-3. Login into your Supervisor Cluster again and change into the new context:
+3. Login into your Supervisor Cluster again and switch into the new context:
 `kubectl vsphere login --server=172.25.16.1 --vsphere-username jarvis@jarvis.lab --insecure-skip-tls-verify`

 - `kubectl config use-context ghost-demo-app`